Updated on 2025-07-29 GMT+08:00

 - /readiness/ready

-timeoutSeconds: 2 # The container must respond within 2s.
-Otherwise, it is considered as a failure.
+timeoutSeconds: 2 # The container must respond within 2s, or the probe is considered failed.

 periodSeconds: 30 # The probe is performed every 30s.

-successThreshold: 1 # The container is considered ready as long as the probe succeeds once.
+successThreshold: 1 # The probe is considered successful as long as it succeeds once.

-failureThreshold: 3 # The probe is considered to be failed after three consecutive failures.
+failureThreshold: 3 # The probe is considered failed after three consecutive failures.